SysKitTeam/docs-spdockit/installation/installation-faq.md

 ---

 ### Is the installation file the same for different SharePoint versions?
-No, the installation file can be used to install SPDocKit on any SharePoint version or to a workstation.
+Yes, the same installation file can be used to install SPDocKit on any SharePoint version or to a workstation.

 ### Error: Service won't start or times out when starting.
 I’m trying to start SPDocKit service but it will not start.
 The following error events appear in the application log: